 Peter Zeihan is a critically acclaimed author whose first three books — The Accidental Superpower, The Absent Superpower and Disunited Nations — have been recommended by Mitt Romney, Fareed Zakaria and Ian Bremmer.
-Peter is also a highly sought after public speaker.
 With a keen eye toward what will drive tomorrow’s headlines, his irreverent approach transforms topics that are normally dense and heavy into accessible, relevant takeaways for audiences of all types.
+Peter’s fourth book, The End of the World is Just the Beginning: Mapping the Collapse of Globalization, became available in 2022.

 Topics: